brennandoubt/EngageNow/README.md

 ### Features for volunteers:
 * Create a profile and indicate your interests and availability
 * Swipe through various volunteer opportunities and quickly match with the ones that interest you
-* Connect with local organizations and causes in need with in-app chat
+* Connect with local organizations and causes in need in real time with in-app chat

 <div style="display:flex; flex-wrap:wrap; flex-direction:row">